Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: Non-quadratic functions

 \section{Non-quadratic functions}

 For general cost functions, the $\Delta_f(\cdot)$ in Fig.~\ref{fig:alg_feedback} is a memoryless nonlinear element, but Proposition~\ref{prop:LTI} still holds.
-Moreover, if $\Delta_f(\cdot)$ is sector bounded as defined below, the feedback scheme in Fig.~\ref{fig:alg_feedback} is a Lur'e system and its stability can be ascertained using the well-known \emph{circle criterion} \cite{khalil2002nonlinear}.
-We begin by defining two important types of nonlinear structure.
+Moreover, if $\Delta_f(\cdot)$ is sector-bounded as defined below, the feedback scheme in Fig.~\ref{fig:alg_feedback} is a Lur'e system and its stability can be ascertained using the well-known \emph{circle criterion} \cite{khalil2002nonlinear}.
+We show in this section that for such cost functions, the non-strict causality can still be exploited to accelerate convergence rate, by making use of implicit algorithms.
+We begin by defining two important types of nonlinear structure, see also \cite{lessard2016analysis}.

 \begin{definition} A map $\phi\colon \IR^d\to\IR^d$ is \emph{sector-bounded} in $\left[ k_1,k_2 \right]$, where $ k_2 > k_1 \geq 0$, if

 and is {\em slope-restricted} in $\left[ k_1,k_2 \right]$, where $k_2>k_1\geq 0$, if